COSC3020/recurrent-recurrences-kkrweb/README.md

 For asymptotic analysis, the linear term dominates that of the constant terms, which become irrelevant.

-The logarithm utilizing base 13 can be simplified into Θ(log n), as the base becomes irrelevant in big Theta asymptotic notation.

 Due to this, the solution to recurrence relation 2 is: $T(n) ∈ Θ(n)$.